a-r-m-i-n/dce/Documentation/UsersManual/BackendTemplate.rst

 PageTS configuration
 ~~~~~~~~~~~~~~~~~~~~

-You can make some adjustments here, using PageTS:
+You can adjust image processing and container colors using PageTS.
+Currently, ``imageWidth`` is used for both requested
+image dimensions:

 .. code-block:: typoscript

     tx_dce.defaults {
         simpleBackendView {
-            titleCropLength = 10
-            titleCropAppendix = ...

             imageWidth = 50c
-            imageHeight = 50c

             containerGroupColors {
                 10 = #0079BF